 Bratz has overtaken Barbie in many parts of the world as the number one selling fashion doll.
-Following in Barbie's footsteps the Bratz line includes much more than just the dolls alone, there are also: playsets, outfits, a clothing line for girls, DVDs, video games and even a theatrical movie released in 2007.
+Following in Barbie's footsteps, the Bratz line includes much more than just the dolls alone.
+They also produce playsets, outfits, a clothing line for girls, DVDs, video games and even a theatrical movie released in 2007.
 The dolls have even won several toy industry awards including Character Brand License of the Year from Licensing Industry Merchandisers Association (LIMA), as well as several Toy of the Year and other awards from Family Fun and the Toy Industry Association (TIA).

 Size of Bratz Dolls